DETAILED ACTION

 Regarding claim 5, Dayton discloses

-the integrated force sensor (vessel sensor 76, fig.5) is configured to measure the weight of the capsule in real time during at least one of the grinding operation or the water-dispensing operation [Par.0069 cited: “…vessel sensor 76 can be a capacitive sensor, weight sensor, or other suitable sensor to detect the presence of a ceramic, metal or paper coffee mug …”].
+the weight of the capsule is measured (vessel sensor 76, fig.5) in real time during at least one of the grinding operation or the water-dispensing operation [Par.0069 cited: “…vessel sensor 76 can be a capacitive sensor, weight sensor, or other suitable sensor to detect the presence of a ceramic, metal or paper coffee mug …”].

 Regarding claim 6, Dayton discloses

-the weight of the capsule is used by the controller of the coffee brewer to control at least one of the grinding operation or the water-dispensing operation [Par.0069 cited: “…vessel sensor 76 can be a capacitive sensor, weight sensor, or other suitable sensor to detect the presence of a ceramic, metal or paper coffee mug …”].
+the controller is further configured to control at least one of the grinding operation or the water-dispensing operation [Par.0069 cited: “…vessel sensor 76 can be a capacitive sensor, weight sensor, or other suitable sensor to detect the presence of a ceramic, metal or paper coffee mug …”] based on the measured weight (vessel sensor 76, fig.5) of the capsule.

 Regarding claim 7, Dayton discloses